tmuelle2/media-vault/readme.txt

 Initial Release.

 == Upgrade Notice ==

+= 0.8.5 =
+The WPMU update - more organized code, now 90% more optimized to run fine both on single-site installs as well as multisite installs.

 = 0.8 =
 The Update update - good amount of bugfixing, and streamlining of code.
 Added a class to handle fluid plugin updates and some functions to allow for image placeholders to appear in the place of restricted images.